r-pad/zephyr/README.md

 ## Train the network

+The following commands need to be run in `python/zephyr/` folder.

 ### Train on YCB-V dataset

 These commands will train the network on the real-world images in the YCB-Video training set.

 **On object Set 1 (objects with odd ID)**
 ```
 python train.py \
     --model_name pn2 \